fredowashere/node-fetch-event-source/README.md

 # Node Fetch Event Source
-This package provides a better API for making [Event Source requests](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) - also known as server-sent events - with all the features available in the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+This package provides a better API for making [Event Source requests](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) - also known as server-sent events - with all the features available in the [Node-Fetch API](https://www.npmjs.com/package/node-fetch).

 The [default browser EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) imposes several restrictions on the type of request you're allowed to make: the [only parameters](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/EventSource#Parameters) you're allowed to pass in are the `url` and `withCredentials`, so:
 * You cannot pass in a request body: you have to encode all the information necessary to execute the request inside the URL, which is [limited to 2000 characters](https://stackoverflow.com/questions/417142) in most platforms.